Redford White

-Cipriano "Dodoy" Cermeño II (December 5, 1955 – July 25, 2010), known professionally as Redford White, was a Filipino actor and comedian.
+Cipriano Cermeño II (December 5, 1955 – July 25, 2010), known professionally as Redford White, was a Filipino actor and comedian.
 He was best known for his role as Sol in the television sitcom Buddy and Sol opposite Eric Quizon who played Buddy.
 White was recognized as Best Comedy Actor on the 5th PMPC Star Awards for Television for his role as Sol.

 Early life and career

 White first came to prominence in the late 1970s for his supporting role in the sitcom Iskul Bukol.
 He had a string of hits as the leading man in several 1980s comedies such as Boni and Klayd, Darakula and Hee Man: Master of None, his first major role.
 For several years, he starred in the TV sitcom Buddy en Sol with Eric Quizon.

 In the latter part of his career, White appeared in several films for Star Cinema such as Tar-San, Ala eh...
 Con Bisoy!
 Hale-hale-hoy!: Laging panalo ang Mga Unggoy, and Haba-baba-doo!
 Puti-puti-poo! paired with various comedians including Babalu, Bonel Balingit, Carding Castro and Leo Martinez.
 His last film and television appearances were in Iskul Bukol 20 Years After and Palos on respectively, in 2008.